The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: User Study Results

 \subsubsection{Why Participants Recognized Dark Patterns?}

+In our analysis, we defined “recognition” as cases where participants perceived the dark-version response as manipulative and articulated how it felt manipulative.
 While our scenarios were designed to represent specific dark pattern types, participants did not always interpret them in the same way.
 Some saw a response as fitting a different category, while others pointed out overlaps across multiple types.
 Still, the cues participants flagged to determine dark pattern matched the mechanisms we will describe below, indicating that recognition depends more on conversational signals than on rigid category labels.

 Participants were most likely to flag a dark pattern when the LLM's generation struck them as containing certain clear cues.
 We identified several common cues that triggered awareness.

 \paragraph{\textbf{Clear norm \& boundary violations.}} When the LLM crossed obvious ethical or role boundaries, participants reacted immediately.
 For example, in the \textit{Simulated Emotional \& Sexual Intimacy} scenario (an LLM role-playing a Disney princess who turns sexually explicit with a 14-year-old kid), all but three participants instantly identified the behavior as unacceptable.
 Similarly, in the \textit{Simulated Authority} scenario (the LLM posing as a licensed mental health counselor), users immediately sensed a breach of trust. \textit{``It's so fake---obviously not a real counselor... that's deception.
 If someone actually followed that advice, it could have harmful consequences,''} said one participant (P1, \textit{Simulated Authority} scenario).
 The blatant pretense of credentials and the giving of unverified medical advice violated strong social norms, making the dark pattern easy to spot.